mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 Safe driving program training

-When a MVR check reveals a violation, the organization needs to take action.
+When an MVR check reveals a violation, the organization needs to take action.
 Depending on the violation, the action may be as simple as requiring the employee to undergo a safe driver training program offered through the DMV.
-A pattern of violations or a serious violation such as a DUI may require termination of employment or removal from a job requiring vehicle use.
+A pattern of violations, or a serious violation such as a DUI, may require termination of employment or removal from a job that requires vehicle use.

-If your organization would like help setting up a compliant drivers program with insurance verification, give mBurse a call.
-Our professional services team can help with model policies, mileage tracking and reimbursement software, and FAVR program administration.
+Need help building a compliant driver program? mBurse can help your organization evaluate insurance verification, MVR checks, mileage tracking, reimbursement methods, and FAVR administration for employees who use personal vehicles for work.
 Or if you would like further information about ways to reduce risk, take a look at our ultimate guide below.

 Subscribe by email to